FelixK15/k15_enumparser/README.md

 Options:

-   -t         Displays the help message.
+   -h         Displays the help message.

    -i input   Specify either a single C/C++ file (.h, .inl, .c, .cpp)
               or a .txt file with a list of directories, which contains